posativ/acrylamid/docs/filters.rst

 Filters
 =======

 All transformations of the entries' content is done with filters.
 You an either set them for the whole blog in *conf.yaml* and/or override them in blog posts individually.
-The keyword in the YAML-header is `filters` (though, a *filter* without s would work to).
+The keyword in the YAML-header is `filters` (*filter* without "s" would work, though).
 The most basic configuration would be:

 ::